DarShabi/Web-Scraping-allrecipes/README.md

         1. Logging Statements
         2. Scraped Data

-> **Note**: While extracting, we noticed some non-recipe URLs classified under the same HTML class as valid recipes.
+> **Note**: We noticed that non-recipe URLs were classified under the same HTML class as valid recipes.
 We refined our extraction criteria to focus solely on pages featuring an ingredients section.

 ## ⚙ CLI Arguments
 Our scraper offers a suite of CLI arguments to customize the data extraction process.
 Below are the available arguments: